 To reach the pinnacle of engagement, businesses need client engagement models.
 These models provide the structure and strategies required to move customers through the AIDAE funnel, ultimately leading to long-term relationships.

-The 3 Types of Engagement Models to Use
+What Are the 3 Types of Engagement Models to Use?

 When it comes to customer engagement, one size does not fit all.
 The choice of engagement model depends on various factors, including your industry, target audience, and business goals.
 Here are three primary types of engagement models: